A thrill and a delight to have you with us, Rush Limboy at the EIB Network.

 That bill, if it happens, goes to the House.

-And that is a bill is not, it's it's it's it's not it's historically called the hastrit rule.
+There's a thing in the House called a Hastrit rule, and that is a bill is not, it's not, it's historically called the Hastrat rule.

-And it basically says that his former speaker that a bill will not be brought to the floor of the House unless the whip count is such that there's a majority of Republican support for it.
+And it basically says that his former speaker, that a bill will not be brought to the floor of the House unless the whip count is such that there's a majority of Republican support for it.

-Now, one of the original thoughts was that Boehner would bring the bill to the floor of the House before it was known, or even without majority Republican support.
+Now, one of the original thoughts was that Boehner would bring the bill to the floor of the House before it was known or even without majority Republican support.

-Supposedly that's not going to be the case.
+Supposedly, that's not going to be the case.

 So it all boils down to what happens in the House.